DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 When her tale has ended and all participants have made their guesses—Stanimir and Arturi going last, with Stanimir voting “True” and Arturi voting “False”—Eliza reveals that her story was half-true.

-Lugdana was indeed a paladin of the Morninglord who bore the legendary *Holy Symbol of Ravenkind*.
+Lugdana was indeed a paladin of the Morninglord who bore the legendary *Holy Symbol of Ravenkind*, which was a platinum amulet shaped like a sunburst, with an enormous ruby embedded at its center.
 According to legend, the symbol was given to Lugdana by an angel in the guise of a raven.
 Eliza notes with a chuckle, however, that no one knows what happened to the Symbol after Lugdana fell at Yester Hill, nor where it resides today.
 ### Arturi’s Tale
 After three of the players have gone, Arturi then shares the following tale: